JazzBrown1/jazzy-utility/README.md

 ## Issues

-If you encounter any issues please report them on the Library's [Github](https://github.com/JazzBrown1/jazzy-utility/issues).
+If you encounter any issues, please report them on the Library's [Github](https://github.com/JazzBrown1/jazzy-utility/issues).